 \subsection{Importance Score (IS) Curves}

 The importance score curve's characteristic has a strong correspondence to a transformer factor's categorization.
-Based on the location of the peak of a IS curve, we can classify a transformer factor to low-level, mid-level or high-level.
-Importance score for low level transformer factors peak in early layers and slowly decrease across the rest of the layers.
-On the other hand, importance score for mid-level and high-level transformers slowly increases and peaks at higher layers.
+Based on the location of the peak of an IS curve, we can classify a transformer factor as low-level, mid-level or high-level.
+The importance score for low-level transformer factors peak in early layers and slowly decrease across the rest of the layers.
+On the other hand, the importance score for mid-level and high-level transformers slowly increases and peaks at higher layers.
 In Figure~\ref{importance score more}, we show two sets of the examples to demonstrate the clear distinction between those two types of IS curves.

 Taking a step back, we can also plot IS curve for each dimension of word vector (without sparse coding) at different layers.
 They do not show any specific patterns, as shown in Figure~\ref{sparse or no sparse}.
 This makes intuitive sense since we mentioned that each of the entries of a contextualized word embedding does not correspond to any clear semantic meaning.